HabeebanMemon/Real-Time-Speech-Enhancement-System-Using-DSP-Techniques/README.md

 Enhancement Pipeline: Sequential application of spectral subtraction and noise gating to clean the signal.

-Reconstruction: Converting the processed signal back to the time domain using the Inverse STFT (ISTFT) and overlap-add method.
+Reconstruction: Converting the processed signal back to the time domain using the Inverse STFT (ISTFT) and the overlap-add method.

-Evaluation & Results
+*Evaluation & Results*
 The system's performance is validated through a three-tier analysis:

 Waveform Comparison: Visualizes the reduction in "thick" noise bands and the preservation of speech transients in the time domain.